GlobalWebIndex/weak-css/README.md

 Being nice and opened doesn't mean you have to buy everything.
 Please keep all discussion on constructive level yourself and then expect other to follow your example.

-## :spock-hand: Additional Rules to Consider
+## :fingers-crossed: Additional Rules to Consider

 ![](media/skull.jpg)